 - 2.7 million monthly visitors

 - 2.1 million monthly unique visitors

 Tools and Assistance

 Branding Each fair is delivered a logo set and a website template design that builds on the distinct Maker Faire visual identity.
 Branding guidelines provide additional help and directions on how to leverage the brand in print, web, and on-site.
-In Fall 2016, a new WordPress theme complete with Call for Makers backend system will be rolled out to licensed Maker Faires, improving brand impact, reach, maker and event promotion, and maker communications.
+A new, custom Maker Faire WordPress theme complete with Call for Makers backend system delivers brand impact, reach, maker and event promotion, and maker communications.